MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 1. In **Startup.cs**, in the **app.Use** delete the code that is responsible for getting the vote results from the service, and displaying it in the browser.

-2. Replace the deleted code with code that prints to the browser the following text: "Thank you for submitting the poll".
+2. Replace the deleted code with a call to the **WriteAsync** method so the browser would display a text using the following information:
+    - Text: **"Thank you for submitting the poll."**

 3. In **HomeController.cs**, add **using** statements for the following namespaces:
     - **PollBall.Services**